apkriege/outdoorsy-frontend/README.md

+# Outdoorsy Frontend

-This is a simple SPA that uses the Outdoorsy API to search for RVs and display them in a list.
+This is a simple SPA created with NextJS that uses the Outdoorsy API to search for RVs and display them in a list.
 The user can then click on a listing to see more details about the RV (future).
 The user can also filter the results.

 ## Getting Started